kaalam/document.source/jazz_reference/pages/contributing_welcome_all.md

 ---
 title: How can I help?
 What kind of skills are needed?
-summary: Building a community with "no exclusion, no exceptions".
+summary: Building a community with "no exclusion, no exceptions"
 sidebar: mydoc_sidebar
 permalink: contributing_welcome_all.html
 ---